 What are hashtags

-When you click on a hashtag it will appear with all photos that have used that hastag.
-These are split into two categories: most recent and popular.
+When you click on a hashtag, Instagram will show you all photos that have used that hashtag.

 Why you should use hashtags

-Hashtags are a great way to discover content from people that you don’t already follow.
-Instagram is a wonderfully creative place and new accounts pop up all the time.
+Hashtags can also be a great way to discover content from people that you don’t already follow.

-One of the best ways to discover new people and, in turn, be discovered by other users, is to use hashtags.
-By using them on your posts, your picture will appear in the hashtag’s feed, where non-followers may be browsing.
+One of the best ways to discover new people and, in turn, be discovered by other users, is to use keyword-rich captions, which includes the use of relevant hashtags.

 Where to use hashtags